 That would be a resounding, “NO!”

-Let’s take a look at the 10 Commandments (in practice, most churchgoers consider them as The 10 Suggestions).
+Let’s take a look at the 10 Commandments (in practice, most churchgoers consider them as the 10 Suggestions, but I digress…).
 They read as follows:

 - I am the Lord your God, who brought you out of the land of Egypt, out of the house of bondage.
 You shall have no other gods before Me.